 The amount of pay that a worker receives for the holiday they take depends on the number of hours they work and how they are paid for those hours.
 The principle is that pay received by a worker while they are on holiday should reflect what they would have earned if they had been at work and working.

-Holiday pay, whether the worker is on furlough or not, should be calculated in line with current legislation - see the standard guidance, based on a worker’s usual earnings.
+Holiday pay, whether a worker was on furlough or not, should be calculated in line with current legislation - see the standard guidance, based on a worker’s usual earnings.
 The underlying principle is that a worker should not be financially worse off through taking holiday.
 Where a worker has regular hours and pay, their holiday pay would be calculated based on these hours.
 If they have variable hours or pay, their holiday pay is calculated as an average of the previous 52-weeks of remuneration excluding weeks in which there was no remuneration.

 Carrying annual leave into future leave years